Muffo/Gimber/README.md

 At the moment there is no ready-to-use Python package.

 First, you should make sure to fulfill all the libraries requirements.
-Then, download the source code here and add the gimber package in your PYTHONPATH. run gimber.py.
+Then, download the source code here and add the gimber package in your PYTHONPATH.

 ### Requirements: